Model Preserving Compression for Neural Networks: Interpolative decompositions

 While finding the optimal rank-revealing QR factorization (\emph{i.e.,} minimizing the error for a given $k$) is closely related to a provably hard problem~\cite{civril2009selecting}, we find the original algorithm of Businger and Golub~\cite{businger1965linear} works well in practice.
 This routine is available in LAPACK~\cite{lapack,blas3QRCP}, can be easily incorporated into existing code, and has computational complexity $\mathcal{O}(nmk)$ when run for $k$ steps.

-\paragraph{Computing interpolative decompositions} Given a rank-revealing QR factorization, we can immediately construct an ID.
-A formal algorithmic statement is given in the supplement.
-We outline the method here.
-Let $\I\subset [m]$ be such that $A_{:,\I} = A \Pi_1$ and define an interpolation matrix
+\paragraph{Computing interpolative decompositions} Given a rank-revealing QR factorization, we can immediately construct an ID (a formal algorithmic statement is given in the appendix).
+Let $\I\subset [m]$ be such that $A_{:,\I} = A \Pi_1$ and define the interpolation matrix